Can Watermarking Large Language Models Prevent Copyrighted Text Generation and Hide Training Data?: Watermarking LLMs Prevents Copyrighted Text Generation

 \subsection{Empirical Evaluation}

 In Table~\ref{verbatim-32}, we show the increase in perplexity on the training samples when the model is watermarked relative to the unwatermarked model.
 We observe that for Llama-30B, Unigram-Watermark induces a relative increase of $4.1$ in the minimum and $34.1$ in the average perplexity.
 Note that a relative increase of $4.1$ in perplexity for a sample makes it more than $4.3 \times 10^{22}$ times less likely to be generated.
 This is based on a sample with only $32$ tokens, which is likely a lower bound since the number of tokens is typically larger than the number of words.
 We observe consistent results over several models and prompt lengths.
-For all experiments, unless otherwise specified, we use a fixed strength parameter $\delta = 10$ for watermark methods and a fixed percentage of $50\%$green tokens.
+For all experiments, unless otherwise specified, we use a fixed strength parameter $\delta = 10$ for watermark methods and a fixed percentage of $50\%$ green tokens.
 All the results are averaged over $5$ runs with different seeds for the watermark methods.
-We include additional results on WikiMIA-64, WikiMIA-128 and WikiMIA-256 in Tables~\ref{verbatim-64}, \ref{verbatim-128} and \ref{verbatim-256}, respectively, in Appendix~\ref{appendix-verbatim}.
+We include additional results on WikiMIA-64, WikiMIA-128 and WikiMIA-256 in Tables~7, 8 and 9, respectively, in the appendix.
 We observe that our findings are consistent across models and splits of WikiMIA.
+Finally, we include the complete version of Table~\ref{verbatim-32} in the appendix (Table~6), which shows results for additional models and random logit perturbations with the same strength as the watermarking methods.
+Overall, the additional results are consistent with our previous findings. \\